atitus/STLinATL2023/README.md

 # STLinATL 2023

-Workshop for the [STLinATL](https://stlinatl.com/) conference, March 13-14, 2023.
+Workshops for the [STLinATL](https://stlinatl.com/) conference, March 13-14, 2023.

 ## Workshop:  Math and Physics with Video Games